-There are certain flowers that are special symbols and a depiction of these special flowers in a necklace or brooch or another piece of jewelry have the same meaning.
+There are certain flowers that are special symbols and a depiction of these special flowers in a necklace or brooch or another piece of jewelry has the same meaning.
 Let us find out what the meaning of these specific flowers is:

 A rose and therefore a piece of jewelry with the image of a rose is the symbol of love and sacrifice.
 But also death.
-People throw roses in water when a person is drowned.
+People throw roses in the water when a person is drowned.
 The rose is also linked to the Greek goddess Aphrodite, the goddess of love.

 It is more complicated what the symbol of the lily is because every variety stands for something different.
 Overall the lily is the symbol of purity and fertility or new life and rebirth.

-Nearly every flower is a symbol for something.
+Nearly every flower is a symbol of something.
 So you have to take care that when you give a piece of flower jewelry as a present, you know what the meaning is behind that flower.
 So we follow with some more examples, without being able to cover all flowers.

 Lavender stands for purity, calmness, grave, and serenity or purity.
-And the color purple of the lavender is the color of loyalty, elegance, refinement, and luxury.
+And the color purple of lavender is the color of loyalty, elegance, refinement, and luxury.
 The tulip, thé flower of The Netherlands, is the symbol of perfectness and deep love.
 You give tulips to someone you love unconditionally, like your partner, children, or parents.
 And that love grows like the tulip keeps growing even in a vase.

-Sunflowers are the representants of Summer and happiness.
+Sunflowers are the representatives of Summer and happiness.
 They are like little suns in a bouquet of flowers, with their golden petals and beautiful brownish center.
 You can compare them with the gemstone Citrine, a symbol of the sun and the light too.

 amethyst pearl necklace (1 available)Product on sale